 - 2 tablespoons grated Asian pear

-- 1.25 pounds boneless beef short rib, thinly sliced strips, about ¼ inch thick, bone-in is good too
+- 1.25 pounds Korean-style boneless beef short ribs thinly sliced strips, about ¼ inch thick, bone-in is good too

-- Heat a stovetop grill pan or outdoor barbecue to medium high heat.
+- Heat a stovetop grill pan to medium high heat.
 Remove short ribs from the marinade, and discard marinade.
-Place each slice of meat on the grill and cook about 2 minutes on each side or until meat is cooked through or a little bit of pink remains in the center.
-Serve immediately.
+Place each slice of meat on the grill, and cook for about 2-3 minutes on each side, or until meat is cooked through, and outside has lightly charred and caramelized.

 - Preheat gas or charcoal grill over medium high heat.
 Remove short ribs from the marinade, and grill the short ribs for 2-3 minutes per side depending on the thickness of the meat.
 Turn only once.
 Discard marinade.
 Cook ribs until lightly charred, caramelized, and cooked through.